-But that’s not all!
 Others symptoms can include increased sensitivity to pain, fatigue, muscle stiffness, difficulty sleeping, problems with mental processes/concentration (brain-fog), headaches and migraine, IBS, weight gain, anxiety/depression, feeling too hot/cold, insomnia, restless leg syndrome, temperature sensitivities and so on.

 As you can see it’s the gift that keeps on giving!
 The symptoms are so vast and so varied you’re more likely to be diagnosed with something else completely and be told you have a million things wrong with you before they actually settle on this.
 All of the above are pretty much constant, if not permanent symptom of mine and I’ve been on so many drugs and been tested for so many different things before I got to where I am, I almost gave up and accepted that I was just unfortunate and burdened with an endless list of shitty symptoms with no name to attach them too.
 I’m glad I didn’t.

-As I said before, my symptoms are relatively mild and I am very lucky compared to others.
-I don’t often notice it because the symptoms I do have are pretty easily controlled and if I get to them before they are exacerbated, I can generally treat them myself.
+As I said before, my symptoms are relatively mild and I’m very lucky compared to others.
+I don’t often notice it because the symptoms I have are pretty easily controlled if I get to them before they are exacerbated.
+So I can generally treat them myself.
 But when they all present themselves all at once it can be really hard for me to function properly and there are days where I struggle to get out of bed or manage more than just simple daily tasks.
-I have a really hard time getting people to understand I’m more than just fatigued, I’m more than just achy, I’m more than just “under the weather”, I’m more than just feeling like shit.
+I have a really hard time getting people to understand I’m more than just tired, I’m more than just achy and I’m more than just “under the weather”.

 This what this post is all about.
-I want people to try and understand that their dismissive “ah you’ll be alright’s” or eyeroll’s is not helpful.
-Never in the history of ever, has that been helpful.
+I want people to try and understand that their dismissive “ah you’ll be alright’s” or eye rolls are not helpful.
+Never in the history of ever has that been helpful.

 I’ll have one pretty much 5 days out of the week ranging from mild to “holy sh*t I think my eyes are going to explode”.
 I’m so used to having one I’ve completely forgotten what it’s like not to have a day without that throbbing and sensitivity in my head, and that’s actually really sad.
-If I’m complaining I’ve got one then it’s pretty bad because anything else is just “normal”; but this is generally my body’s way of telling me to slow down and a red flag for the fact I’ve been too ambitious.
+If I’m complaining I’ve got one then it’s pretty bad because anything else is just “normal”, but this is generally my body’s way of telling me to slow down and a red flag for the fact I’ve been too ambitious.

 When this happens it’s me needing a reboot because I’ve drained my batteries, so to speak.
 If I don’t I then get the fibro/brain-fog and the fatigue.
 Sometimes it can be kinda funny because I won’t be able to string sentences together properly and end putting the words in the wrong order and it comes out completely backwards.
 I’ve come out with some crackers in my time.
-Other days when it’s more severe I’ll slur my speech, or it will take me ages to figure out the word I want to use or something that I want to do.. and I won’t remember how to do it or how to say it – even though I know exactly what it is I want to do or say.
-The dots just don’t get joined together and it can be really frustrating and quite scary at times, because essentially you lose control of your body/thought processes.
-On a few occasions I genuinely thought I’d had a stroke – that’s how bad it can get.
+Other days when it’s more severe I’ll slur my speech, or it will take me ages to figure out the word I want to use or something that I want to do.. and I don’t remember how to do it or how to say it – even though I know exactly what it is I want to do or say.
+The dots just don’t get joined together and it can be really frustrating and quite scary at times because essentially you lose control of your body/thought processes.
+On a few occasions, I genuinely thought I’d had a stroke – that’s how bad it can get.